cp0153/Principal-Component-Analysis-and-Linear-Regression/ROBERT_FARINELLI.md

 many others such as max, total, count, average, and stand-dev.

-## 3. Using Recursion and Mapping to create a hsitogram
+## 3. Using Recursion and Mapping to create a histogram

 ```lisp
 (define (plot-statics data-set function param list-of-classes)